 What most Middle Eastern recipes have in common is the fact that they contain local ingredients.
 Parsley is a staple in the Middle East!
 You can find it almost on every dish, be it just as a garnish.
 To make tabbouleh, you’ll use fresh parsley as the main ingredient.

 Another key ingredient of tabouli is bulgur.
 Bulgur is made from cracked parboiled whole-grain.
 It’s a healthy grain which adds nutritional value to this salad.
 Intolerant to gluten?
 Keep on reading, you’ll find a gluten free alternative below.

 These are the ingredients you need to create Middle Eastern tabbouleh:

 - Parsley: The main ingredient of tabouli salad is finely chopped parsley.
 Use flat leaf parsley.
 Make sure not to confuse parsley with cilantro!
 They look alike, but the taste is completely different.
 You’ll find large bunches of parsley in most Middle Eastern grocery stores.

 - Bulgur: Bulgur (burghul in Arabic) is another key ingredient for tabbouleh.
+Be sure to use fine coarse bulgur for tabbouleh (small grains).
 The good thing is that it doesn’t need to be boiled.
 Simply soak in water while you prepare the other ingredients.
 If you’re intolerant to gluten, you can substitute bulgur with quinoa.
 Quinoa isn’t typically used in the Middle East, but it’s a great way to create gluten free tabouli.